Theft of Service

 Texas Criminal Law

-The Theft of Service crime in the state of Texas gives police the right to arrest you if they believe you used a service and planned on not paying the service provider for the work they did.
+The Texas Theft of Service law gives police the right to arrest you if they believe you used a service and planned on not paying the service provider for the work that they did.

 Have you been charged with Theft of Service?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Theft of Service is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
-Learn more detailed information about the Theft of Service offense below.
+The Penal Code classifies the Texas Theft of Service law under Title 7 “Offenses Against Property,” Chapter 31 “Theft.”
+Learn more about the Texas offense of Theft of Service below.

 What is the current Texas law about Theft of Service?

-The current Texas law defines the offense of Theft of Service in Penal Code Section §31.04 as follows:[1]
+Texas law currently defines the offense of Theft of Service in Penal Code Section §31.04 as follows:[1]

 (a) A person commits theft of service if, with intent to avoid payment for service that the actor knows is provided only for compensation: